Skip to content

 • Network bandwidth >= 10Mbps

-• Open 8088 port (this system defaults to using 8088 port.
-Ensure firewall, security groups, etc., allow inbound access on 8088)
+• Port 8088 must be open (this system uses port 8088 by default; ensure firewall, security group configurations allow inbound access on port 8088)

 Detailed System Requirements